Home

 What happens if I have an Out-of-Network Insurance?

-Physical Therapy is covered by pretty much all insurance providers, but Purposed Physical Therapy in Greenville SC chooses to only be in-network with Blue Cross Blue Sheild, United Healthcare, Molina, and Medicare.
+Physical Therapy is covered by pretty much all insurance providers, but Purposed Physical Therapy in Greenville SC chooses to only be in-network with Blue Cross Blue Sheild and Medicare.

 Purposed Physical Therapy in Greenville SC still sees plenty of patients who have a health insurances that we are out-of-network with.
 For these patients, they will pay a low cost self-pay rate prior to each visit, which many times is close to or cheaper than going somewhere in-network.
 Once each visit is finished your Physical Therapist will email you a CMS-1500 invoice (the gold standard of insurance invoicing) for you to submit to your health insurance's out-of-network benefits.
 Most commercial insurance companies often reimburse patients for these Out-Of-Network treatments once a patient has met their deductible.